JoeriSmitsOldRepos/NotS-assignment-1/README.md

 ##Threading & Async

 ###Beschrijving van concept in eigen woorden
+Zowel _async_ als _threading_ zijn beide belangrijke functionaliteiten in C#.
+Wat er wordt bedoelt met een "_async_ operation" is dat de opdracht buiten de main thread wordt uitgevoerd. _Async_ hoeft geen gebruik te maken van _threading_.
+Het aanmaken van een nieuwe thread doe je vooral als er een kans ontstaat dat het proces de main UI thread kan blokken.
+Neem bijvoorbeeld het wachten op een bericht van een TCPClient.
+Als de UI thread dit continue moet doen dan is er geen tijd meer om te reageren op user input.
+Hiervoor maken we dus een aparte _thread_ aan die dit kan afhandelen.

 ###Code voorbeeld van je eigen code

 ###Alternatieven & adviezen
+>Creating a new tread is costly, it takes time.
+Unless we need to control a thread, then “Task-based Asynchronous Pattern (TAP)” and “Task Parallel Library (TPL)” is good enough for asynchronous and parallel programming.
+TAP and TPL uses Task (we will discuss what is Task latter).
+In general Task uses the thread from ThreadPool(A thread pool is a collection of threads already created and maintained by .NET framework.
+If we use Task, most of the cases we need not to use thread pool directly.
+Still if you want to know more about thread pool visit the link: https://msdn.microsoft.com/en-us/library/h4732ks0.aspx) (Bulbul, 2015)

 ###Authentieke en gezaghebbende bronnen
+Bulbul, A. (2015, June 1).
+Asynchronous programming and Threading in C# (.NET 4.5).
+Retrieved February 23, 2016, from http://www.codeproject.com/Articles/996857/Asynchronous-programming-and-Threading-in-Csharp-N